-A few months into the global COVID-19 pandemic, the way you do your week’s grocery shopping has radically changed.
-Maybe your local stores were open for browsing, allowing you to walk in so long as you had a mask on.
-It’s likely — 3 in 10 Gen Zers and Millennials are doing so — that you […]
+A few months into the global COVID-19 pandemic, the way you do your week’s grocery shopping has radically changed, and with that has come a new incentive for digital wallet providers to seek out digital payment translations for their apps.
+Maybe your local stores were open for browsing, allowing you to walk in so long […]

 In early February, students in Wuhan, China, where the COVID-19 outbreak was first detected, played a prank on Dingtalk, an app owned by Chinese e-commerce giant Alibaba.
 At the time, Chinese schools were using DingTalk to continue coursework while the entire country sheltered in place.
 In response, the artful students spammed the App Store with […]